Vai al contenuto principale

 - completeness of the answers

-- adequate presentation of the arguments (including use of an appropriate legal terminology)
+- presentation of arguments (including use of an appropriate legal terminology)

 - autonomous organization and elaboration of the answer

-"Incorrect" solutions to the case will not automatically determine a negative evaluation, as long as the answer will be construed on a coherent reasoning, consistent with the underlying theoretical background and adequately motivated.
+"Incorrect" solutions to the case will not automatically lead to a negative evaluation, as long as the answer will be construed on a coherent reasoning, consistent with the underlying theoretical background and adequately motivated.

 Oggetto: